 For their study, the team conducted a comprehensive review of surveys, reports and scientific literature looking at overweight and obesity prevalence among adults aged 20 years or older and children ages 2-19 years between 1980 and 2013.
 Data was drawn from 188 countries over all 21 regions of the world.

-Overweight was defined as a body mass index (BMI) of 25 kg/m2 or higher and obese was defined as a BMI of 30 kg/m2 or higher.
+Overweight was defined as a body mass index (BMI) of 25 kg/m2 or higher and having obesity was defined as a BMI of 30 kg/m2 or higher.

 The researchers found that over the past 33 years, worldwide overweight and obesity rates among adults have increased by 27.5%, while such rates among children and adolescents have increased by 47.1%.
-Collectively, the number of overweight and obese people worldwide has increased from 857 million in 1980 to 2.1 billion in 2013.
-Of these, 671 million are obese.
+Collectively, the number of overweight and people with obesity worldwide has increased from 857 million in 1980 to 2.1 billion in 2013.
+Of these, 671 million have obesity.

 The biggest increases in overweight and obesity rates occurred between 1992 and 2002, primarily among adults ages 20-40.

-At present, more than half of the obese worldwide population reside in only 10 countries, including the US, China, Russia, Brazil, Mexico, Egypt, Germany, Pakistan and Indonesia.
+At present, more than half of the worldwide population who have obesity reside in only 10 countries, including the US, China, Russia, Brazil, Mexico, Egypt, Germany, Pakistan and Indonesia.

-The team found that 62% of the world’s obese individuals live in developed countries.
-The US had the highest increases in prevalence of adult obesity – a third of the population are now obese.
-This is followed by Australia – where 28% of men and 30% of women are obese – and the UK – where around a quarter of the adult population are obese.
+The team found that 62% of the world’s individuals with obesity live in developed countries.
+The US had the highest increases in prevalence of adult obesity – a third of the population now have obesity.
+This is followed by Australia – where 28% of men and 30% of women have obesity – and the UK – where around a quarter of the adult population have obesity.

 Developed countries also saw very high increases in overweight and obesity rates among children.
 Rates increased from 17% to 24% between 1980 and 2013 among boys, and from 16% to 23% among girls in the same period.

 Significantly high rates of overweight and obesity were reached in Tonga, where obesity levels among both men and women are over 50%.
-More than 50% of women are obese in Kuwait, Libya, Qatar, the Pacific Islands of Kiribati, Federated States of Micronesia and Samoa.
+More than 50% of women have obesity in Kuwait, Libya, Qatar, the Pacific Islands of Kiribati, Federated States of Micronesia and Samoa.

 Among men, those living in the US, New Zealand, Bahrain, Kuwait and Saudi Arabia saw the highest increase in obesity levels over the past 3 decades, as did women living in Egypt, Oman, Saudi Arabia, Bahrain and Honduras.